sap-linuxlab/community.sap_install/roles/sap_ha_pacemaker_cluster/README.md

 - _Type:_ `bool`
 - _Default:_ `True`

+Parameter for the 'SAPHana' cluster resource.<br>
 Define if a former primary should be re-registered automatically as secondary.<br>

 ### sap_ha_pacemaker_cluster_hana_duplicate_primary_timeout
 - _Type:_ `int`
 - _Default:_ `900`

+Parameter for the 'SAPHana' cluster resource.<br>
 Time difference needed between to primary time stamps, if a dual-primary situation occurs.<br>
 If the time difference is less than the time gap, then the cluster holds one or both instances in a "WAITING" status.<br>
 This is to give an admin a chance to react on a failover.
 A failed former primary will be registered after the time difference is passed.<br>